-If you got the wrong directions to a place, you can tell us which step was incorrect.
+If you got the wrong directions to drive, walk, or cycle to a place, you can tell us which step was incorrect.

-Note: You can only report wrong directions in some countries and regions.
+Important: You can only report wrong directions on your computer and in some countries/regions.

 - On your computer, open Google Maps.